 Have you considered commercializing your graduate research?
 Maybe starting a company of your own?!

-Apply for the Graduate Student Startup Fund for a chance to win $20,000 and take your research to the next level.
+Apply for the Graduate Student Startup Fund for a chance to win up to $20,000 and take your research to the next level.
 This funding is possible through the generosity of Sam Pasupalak, a successful Velocity founder and alum.

 Sam co-founded an artificial intelligence (AI) company, Maluuba, which focused on teaching machines to think, reason, and communicate.
 After winning $25K in funding at the Velocity Fund Finals* in 2011, and incubating and launching from the Velocity Incubator in 2012, Maluuba was then acquired by Microsoft in 2017.

 Sam has recognized how crucial Velocity was in his success and wants to give back and help more University of Waterloo students make it big.